Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/06-fft2d_AIEvsHLS/AIE/README.md

 ./fft_2d_aie_xrt.elf a.xclbin
 ```

 The `fft_2d_aie_xrt.elf` executes.
 After a few minutes, you should see the output with `TEST PASSED` on the console.
 When this is shown, run the following keyboard command to exit the QEMU instance:

 ```
 #To exit QEMU Simulation
-Press CtrlA, let go of the keyboard, and then press x
+Press Ctrl+A, let go of the keyboard, and then press x
 ```

 To run with waveform, do the following: